MHenderson/mhall-in-r/README.md

 ## Extending latin rectangles

+`add_rows` has two arguments.
+The first is a data frame representing a latin rectangle, the second is a vector of row indices.

-The `add_rows` function can take a data frame like this as input and output an embedding of the latin rectangle in a latin square.
+The output of `add_rows` is a new data frame representing a latin rectangle obtained from the input latin rectangle by adding new rows corresponding to the given row indices.

+So, for example, to add a third row to the latin rectangle given in the previous section we call `add_rows` with indices `c(3)` (or `3:3`).

 ``` r
 expand_grid(row = 1:2, column = 1:3) %>%